OpenSrcCM/CM-Plan-Site/README.md

 ![Prepare Workstation](/images/prepare-ws.png)

+### Initial VM Website

 At this point, your system is ready to establish the CM Plan Website on your workstation.
 Execute the following command in the git command-line window:

 ![Build WS Website](/images/build-ws-website-vm.png)

 The above command will take a few minutes producing a log of tasks completed.
-When it is done, using your favorite browser, enter the follow URL in the address bar:
+When it is done, using your favorite browser, enter the following URL in the address bar:

 http://127.0.0.1:1234/

 This is a website running from your workstations memory.
-At this point you have a working example of a website running on your workstation with a Virtual Machine (VM).
+At this point you have a working example of a website running on your workstation in a Virtual Machine (VM).
 Everything used to create and deploy this website is available to you via the git repo CM-Plan-Site directory.

+### Automate From the Beginning

+To build automation from the initial GitHub clone:
+1. Verify you have a ~/bin directory on your workstation.
+1. Copy ~/repo-workareas/CM-Plan-Site/app/bin/NE-startup.bsh ~/bin
+3. vim ~/bin/NE-startup.bsh
+ - Edit Script Confgiuration variables for your workstation environment and save
+4. cd to ~/repo-workareas/CM-Plan-Site/deploy
+5. execute ./enable-functionality.bsh
+6. execute vagrant destroy
+7. remove (or rename) ~/repo-workarea/CM-Plan-Site
+8. Get local to ~/repo-workareas directory

+At this point you can execute the following command to, clone from GitHub and build the VM Website in your workstation memory.

+9. execute ~/bin/NE-startup.bsh 0 0 0

+:point_right: ***Recommendation***:

+- Execute the entire cycle from previous execution of **NE-startup.bsh** to **vangrant destroy** on a daily basis.

 To go into development mode: